 “Don’t worry.
 We’ve infiltrated Castro’s guerrilla group in the Sierra Mountains.
 The Castro brothers and Ernesto “Che” Guevara have no affiliations with any Communists whatsoever.” (crackerjack Havana CIA station chief Jim Noel 1958.)

-In the fall of ’57, the CIA smuggled into Cuba the state-of-the-art transmitters that became Castro and Che’s "Radio Rebelde” From these mics, the Castroites broadcast their “guerrilla victories” island-wide, along with their plans to uplift Cuba into a Caribbean Shangri-La inspired by the principles of Adam Smith, John Stuart Mill, Thomas Jefferson, and St Francis of Assisi."
+In the fall of ’57, the CIA smuggled into Cuba the state-of-the-art transmitters that became Castro and Che’s “Radio Rebelde” From these mics, the Castroites broadcast their “guerrilla victories” island-wide, along with their plans to uplift Cuba into a Caribbean Shangri-La.

-Interestingly, former Santiago CIA station-chief Robert D. Chapman--while claiming I'm rewriting Cuban History, does not directly challenge the veracity (much less refute) any of the quotes or other items about the CIA which I expose in my book!!!
+Interestingly, former Santiago CIA station-chief Robert D. Chapman–while claiming I’m rewriting Cuban History–does not directly challenge the veracity (much less refute) any of the quotes or other items about the CIA which I expose in my book!!!

-Well, here (and I swear I am not making this up!) is Mr Chapman's rebuttal to my fully-documented charge: "This information (Fontova's) conflicts with everything ever written about Matthews’s journey to Castro."
+Here’s Mr Chapman’s rebuttal to my fully-documented charges: “This information (Fontova’s) conflicts with everything ever written about Herbert Matthews’s journey to Castro.”

-My sources for the items that (so understandably offend and embarras Chapman) are the sworn testimony of a U.S. ambassador to Cuba and the accounts from one of pre-Castro' Cuba's most respected political figures (Carlos Marquez-Sterling.)
+My sources for the items that (so understandably offend and embarras Chapman) are the sworn testimony of a U.S. ambassador to Cuba and the accounts from one of pre-Castro’ Cuba’s most respected political figures (Carlos Marquez-Sterling.)

 But apparently crackerjack CIA intelligence sleuth Robert D. Chapman still prefers the word of the Julio 26 Movement!
 Apparently nothing in the intervening 57 years has caused Mr Chapman to question the veracity of the claims made by the folks (The Castro brothers, Vilma Espin, and the rest of Castro’s 26 Julio movement operatives in Oriente) he believed wholeheartedly from 1957-60!